docsforadobe/after-effects-plugin-guide/docs/intro/apple-silicon-support.md

 Not all Adobe products have native Apple Silicon versions yet, but in those that do, only effect plugins with Apple Silicon implementations will be available.
 We recommend adding the Apple Silicon target soon in anticipation of rapid adoption of these new M1 machines.

-#### NOTE
+!!! note
  In order to build a Mac Universal binary, you will need Xcode 12.2 or greater.
 Adobe is currently using Xcode 12.4.

 To learn more about Universal binaries, please visit [https://developer.apple.com/documentation/apple-silicon/building-a-universal-macos-binary](https://developer.apple.com/documentation/apple-silicon/building-a-universal-macos-binary)